It Was Just an Accident: Release

 It Was Just an Accident was selected to compete for the Palme d'Or at the 78th Cannes Film Festival, where it had its world premiere on 20 May 2025.
 The film was described as a "tightly guarded mystery" upon its announcement at Cannes.
 Thierry Frémaux, the festival's general delegate, explained in early April that he wanted nothing to be leaked.
 Panahi's work last appeared at Cannes in 2021 with the omnibus documentary film The Year of the Everlasting Storm, presented as a Special Screening.
 Upon its announcement, Variety reported that it would be unlikely that Panahi would travel to Cannes for the premiere.
 Panahi, however, appeared in person at Cannes alongside his wife and daughter, as well as several of the cast members.
 He last appeared at Cannes in person in 2003, when Crimson Gold was screened in the Un Certain Regard section.

 International sales are handled by MK2 Films.
 The film was theatrically released in France by Memento Distribution on 1 October 2025, under the title Un simple accident.
 Shortly after its Cannes premiere, Mubi acquired distribution rights to the film in Latin America, the U.K., Ireland, Germany, Austria, Turkey and India, with Neon buying rights for North America.
 It was released in the United States on 15 October 2025.

 The film had its Canadian premiere in the Special Presentations section of the 2025 Toronto International Film Festival on 9 September 2025.

-It was presented in the Gala Presentation at the 30th Busan International Film Festival on 18 September 2025, and also selected to screen at the Adelaide Film Festival in Australia on 19 October 2025, and also in 'Best of 2025' section of the 20th Rome Film Festival in October 2025.
-The film also screened at the London Film Festival and the New York Film Festival in October 2025.
+It was presented in the Gala Presentation at the 30th Busan International Film Festival on 18 September 2025, and also selected to screen at the Adelaide Film Festival on 19 October 2025, and the 20th Rome Film Festival in October 2025.
+The film also screened at the BFI London Film Festival and the New York Film Festival in October 2025.

+The film was released on Blu-Ray by The Criterion Collection on June 30, 2026.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 91 out of 100, based on 41 critics, indicating "universal acclaim".

 Davide Abbatescianni of Cineuropa described it as "a gripping, slow-burning narrative that culminates in an unexpectedly devastating finale," which is "both timely and timeless, and deeply rooted in the social and political realities of Iran."

 In June 2025, IndieWire ranked the film at number 43 on its list of "The 100 Best Movies of the 2020s (So Far)."